where: Viale Vaticano

 website: www.museivaticani.va/content/museivaticani/en.html

-It is hard to explain visiting the immense and overwhelming collections that are in the Vatican Museums.
-The Vatican Palace holds one of the largest art and archaeological collections gathered by Popes over the centuries.
+It is said that the Vatican Museums are among the finest museums in Europe and it's hard to explain how exciting and overwhelming it is to visit, as the Vatican Palace holds one of the largest art and archaeological collections gathered by Popes over the centuries.

-The museums house Egyptian mummies, Etruscan sarcophagi and pottery, early Greek and Roman sculpture (some from Hadrian's Villa), mosaics and glassware, early Christian inscriptions from the catacombs and ancient cemeteries of Ostia, Porto and Rome.
+The museums' vast collection includes Egyptian, Etruscan, early Greek and Roman sculpture (some from Hadrian's Villa), mosaics and glassware, early Christian inscriptions from the catacombs and ancient cemeteries of Ostia, Porto and Rome.

 Artists in the Pinacoteca Vaticana